betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 ### <a name='test-meeting'>Test meeting</a>

-For first-time users, without actually participating in a meeting it can be difficult to know of sure whether the audio and video of your particular configuration will work with the vendor's product.
+For first-time users, without actually participating in a meeting it can be difficult to know for sure whether the audio and video of your particular configuration will work with the vendor's product.
 A test meeting is a useful way to test your particular setup to ensure it works, at a basic level, with the vendor's software and service.
 You may not be able to test all features, but you should be able to test basic audio and video support.